pair_style buck/long/coul/long command

 See the Speed packages doc page for more instructions on how to use the accelerated styles effectively.

 Mixing, shift, table, tail correction, restart, rRESPA info:

 This pair styles does not support mixing.
 Thus, coefficients for all I,J pairs must be specified explicitly.

 This pair style supports the pair_modify shift option for the energy of the exp() and 1/r^6 portion of the pair interaction, assuming flag_buck is cut.

 This pair style does not support the pair_modify shift option for the energy of the Buckingham portion of the pair interaction.

 This pair style supports the pair_modify table and table/disp options since they can tabulate the short-range portion of the long-range Coulombic and dispersion interactions.

 This pair style write its information to binary restart files, so pair_style and pair_coeff commands do not need to be specified in an input script that reads a restart file.

 This pair style supports the use of the inner, middle, and outer keywords of the run_style respa command, meaning the pairwise forces can be partitioned by distance at different levels of the rRESPA hierarchy.
 See the run_style command for details.

 This style is part of the KSPACE package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.
 Note that the KSPACE package is installed by default.